Two contemporary novels featuring muted family tensions over a recent drama.

 The second: COMPLETED… almost!

 Male twins unexpectedly meet each other in their twenties having been separated and adopted in infancy.
-Thrilled, Barry rushes to tell his shadowy wife, Gudrun, but unspoken difficulties prevent him.
-He wants to search out the birth family; upwardly mobile Gerry prefers to leave further stones unturned.
-Barry persists.
+Thrilled, Terry rushes to tell his shadowy wife, Gudrun, but her schedule and, later, unspoken difficulties prevent him.
+Gradually, both realise there are awkward secrets between them.

 The Pandora’s Box, once opened, plunges him into increasingly bizarre situations.
-Is prosaic Barry actually more quirky than imagined, or merely a parody of his successful twin?
-Can he work through the chaos he’s engendered and emerge with some kind of honour?
+Is prosaic Terry actually more quirky than imagined, or a mere parody of his successful twin?
+Can he work through the chaos he’s now engendered and emerge with some kind of honour?
 And what has Gudrun been up to?